UPB-SysSec/upb-syssec.github.io/_posts/2022-12-02-3d-printing-file-format-usage.md

 ## Trend of Usage over Time

-To get an overview of the change in usage we ploted the uploads per month of each file format.
+To get an overview of the change in usage we plotted the uploads per month of each file format.

 As some file formats support multiple models in one file and others do not, we ignore duplicate suffixes on files for the same object that were uploaded on the same day.
 This sanitization is required, as otherwise there might be biases towards the formats that do not support multiple models in one file, as a user would have to upload multiple files for a complex model with separated parts.